joshnsolomon/manpdf/README.md

 manpdf [name]
 ```

-saves [name].pdf in the current directory
+saves [name].pdf in the current directory.